-Narrative is as a concept that helps explain how the common sense understandings that people hold about the world and how it works are tied together and function – how they limit and channel beliefs and decisions – and how they might be changed.
+Narrative is a concept that helps explain how the common sense understandings that people hold about the world and how it works are tied together and function – how they limit and channel beliefs and decisions – and how they might be changed.

 A key way these understandings can be captured, analysed and ultimately replaced, is in a narrative form, thus we study, design and implement ‘Narratives’.